MassProspecting/adspower-client/README.md

 html = client.html('http://foo.com')
 ```

-## 3. Internals
+## 3. Advanced

-Internal methods are not used by end-programmers.
+Internal methods that you should handle to develop advanced bots.

 **Checking AdsPower Status**